French

 “The limits of my language mean the limits of my world.”

-The department offers lots of co-curricular activities from clubs, to competitions such as our Cultural Poster Competition and the annual MFL Karaoke competition!
-You can also read more about our international links.
+The MFL department offers a range of co-curricular activities, from clubs, to competitions such as our Cultural Poster Competition and the annual MFL Karaoke competition!
+We also run trips to France, Spain, and Germany.
+You can also read more about our international links here.

 Examination Board: AQA